oneapi-src/oneDNN/source/ops/image/InterpolateBackprop_1.rst

   * **Description**: *axes* specify spatial dimension indices where interpolation is applied.
 Other dimensions are treated as batch dimensions.
-    The order of elements in axes attribute matters and mapped directly to elements with the same indices in the 2nd input target_spatial_shape.
+    The order of elements in axes attribute matters and mapped directly to elements with the same indices in the second input target_spatial_shape.
   * **Range of values**: list of non-negative integer numbers
   * **Type**: ``int[]``
   * **Default value**: None